CodeYourFuture/fundamentals-course/lesson-3.md

 ## Homework

-### Udacity: Intro to JavaScript
+### Khan Academy: Intro to JS

-We will be following the [Udacity: Intro to JavaScript](https://classroom.udacity.com/courses/ud803) course.
-This builds on the JavaScript knowledge that we learned in the last week's homework and today's lesson.
-To get set up follow these instructions:

-1. [Click here](https://auth.udacity.com/sign-up) to create an account on Udacity
-2. Once you've done that, [click here](https://classroom.udacity.com/courses/ud803) to open the Intro to JavaScript course
-3. Click the "View lesson" button on the "What is JavaScript" section to start the course
-4. Read the instructions carefully and try to complete the exercises
+We will continue to work on the Khan Academy course.
+If you have already completed everything up to the Writing Clean Code section, then you can finish the rest of the course.

 ### The JS Way